confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

 Rows in a stream cannot change.
 New rows can be inserted at the end of the stream, but existing rows can never be updated or deleted.

-Streams are partitioned.
-All rows, implicitly or explicitly, have a key that represents the identity of the row.
-All rows of the same key are stored in the same partition.
+Each row is stored in a particular partition.
+Every row, implicitly or explicitly, has a key that represents its identity.
+All rows with the same key are stored in the same partition.

 To create a stream, use the `CREATE STREAM` command.
 In this command, you specify a name for the new stream, the names of the columns, and the data type of each column.